-(Unit: Baht)

-Consolidate ed and Separate fina ncial statements
+Consolidated and Separate financial statements

-Exposure to ris
+Exposure to ris k with collateral

-2023 2022 Type of collateral
+2024 2023 Type of collateral

 Hire purchase receivables

-and loan receivables 7,579,803,374 6,546,045,211 Motorcycle
+and loan receivables 6,678,195,301 7,579,803,374 Motorcycle

-31.2.2 Market risk
+31.1.2 Market risk

 Market risk is the risk that changes in interest rates, foreign exchange rates and securities prices may have an effect on the financial position of the Group.
 As the Group has no foreign currency assets and liabilities and no investments in securities, market risk therefore consists of only interest rate risk.
-The Group manages the changes in interest rate risk by means of an appropriate structuring of holdings in assets and liabilities with different repricing dates, in order to generate a suitable yield while maintaining risk at acceptable levels.